RHLUG-Org/RHLUG-Wiki-Temp/Open Source Flyers/README.md

 Our club flyers are put in here.
+Licensing information is shown in the flyer itself.